sbarex/SourceCodeSyntaxHighlight/README.md

 For this reason, this application supports many UTIs even if they are apparently redundant.

-Apparently the operating system does not allow to manage some file formats including (but not limited to) .xml, .plist, .html.
+Apparently the operating system does not allow to manage some file formats including (but not limited to) .xml, .plist, .html, .ts, .dart.

 ## Application preferences